Snaatan-Raina/Setebaid-AI/README.md

 #small project

-The talking voice is done, It can hear sound and it can just respond if there are certain keywords used.
-It actually not an AI, it just responds accroding to the written keywords only those specific words are spoken.
+The talking voice is done, I just have to build its hearing system, it can just respond if there are certain keywords used.
+It actually not an AI, it just responds accroding to the written code only if some specific words are spoken.